Social Kids Lab OnlineA virtual collaborative research group

 A computer or tablet with an internet connection and camera/microphone.
 Unfortunately we can’t do the studies on smartphones at this time.

-If you have younger kids, see the Center for Early Childhood Research for more labs that study infants and toddlers.
+See the Center for Early Childhood Research for more labs that study infants and toddlers.

 Any child in the United States within our current age range that understands and speaks English can participate.